openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       -  ``az://`` - Fetches files from an Azure Storage account.

-      Standard and recipe-specific options for ``SRC_URI`` exist.
-Here are standard options:
+      There are standard and recipe-specific options for ``SRC_URI``.
+Here are standard ones:

       -  ``apply`` - Whether to apply the patch or not.
 The default action is to apply the patch.